US STOCKS-Wall St touches fresh highs on China data, trade deal boost

 * Boeing slips on 737 MAX production concerns

-Dec 16 (Reuters) - Wall Street hit record highs for the third straight session on Monday, as upbeat domestic data from China lifted investor confidence and cooling trade tensions between Washington and Beijing removed one of the hurdles for global economic growth.
+Dec 16 (Reuters) - Wall Street hit record highs for the third straight session on Monday, as upbeat domestic data from China and cooling trade tensions between Washington and Beijing improved investor outlook on global economic growth.

-Data from early Monday showed China’s industrial output and retail sales growth accelerated in November, suggesting resilience in the Chinese economy to a trade war that has been a concern for global investors for over 1-1/2 years.
+Apple Inc rose about 2%, providing the biggest boost to the S&P 500 and Nasdaq, as tariffs scheduled to go into effect on Dec.
+15 on a variety of consumer products including iPhones were suspended.
+Chipmakers, among the most trade sensitive stocks, were also higher with the Philadelphia chip index up 1.7%.
+The technology sector led gains among the 11 major S&P sectors.

-The numbers from Beijing added to optimism around Friday’s announcement of an interim trade deal between the world’s two biggest economies, which U.S. Trade Representative Robert Lighthizer later described as “totally done”.
+Data showed China’s industrial output and retail sales growth accelerated in November, suggesting resilience in the Chinese economy to a trade war that has been a concern for global investors for over 1-1/2 years.

-The deal suspended tariffs scheduled to go into effect on Dec.
-15 on a variety of consumer products including iPhones.
-Apple Inc, rose 1.8%, providing the biggest boost to the S&P 500 and Nasdaq.
+Adding to optimism, U.S. Trade Representative Robert Lighthizer said on Sunday an interim trade deal was “totally done” and expected that it would nearly double U.S. exports to China over the next two years.

 “It’s very much of a trade-centric push for equities to move higher, capping a very strong year,” said Peter Kenny, founder, Kenny’s Commentary LLC and Strategic Board Solutions LLC in New York.